michaelgrund/sws_tools/README.md

 Under construction!

 Model shear-wave splitting results using synthetic splitting parameters computed for single-layer, two-layer and dipping layer scenarios.
+Resuls plots are generated as well.

 - use your own measurements (SplitLab and Stacksplit output format required)
 - reproduce the modeling results presented in our paper Grund & Ritter (2020), GJI using the shear-wave splitting data available from: https://doi.org/10.5445/IR/1000091427